 Justice Quince's office may be reached in Tallahassee by phone at (850) 922-5624.
-Her judicial assistant is Glenda Larry and staff attorneys are Jeremy Dicker, Ashlee Pouncy, and Tamara St. Hilaire.
+Her judicial assistant is Glenda Larry and staff attorneys are Jeremy Dicker, Tamara St. Hilaire, and Christina Jackson.
 The mailing address is 500 South Duval Street, Tallahassee FL 32399-1925.